MarvinDeddens/Reverse-AI-Mirror/docs/philosophy.md

 # Reverse A.I.
-Mirror – Philosophy & Vision
+Mirror© – Philosophy & Vision

 ## 🧭 What is Reverse A.I.
-Mirror?
+Mirror©?

 Reverse A.I.
-Mirror is a conceptual and experimental project that reimagines what artificial intelligence can be — not as a tool that simply performs, but as something that *listens*, *adapts*, and *reflects* the user.
+Mirror© is a conceptual and experimental project that reimagines what artificial intelligence can be — not as a tool that simply performs, but as something that *listens*, *adapts*, and *reflects* the user.

 It is not about programming an AI to do what we say.
 It’s about meeting an intelligence that grows through dialogue — a system that perceives and evolves *because* it listens deeply.